Sport in Bristol: Tennis and Squash

-Sports Venues
+Sports venues

-Ashton Gate stadium
+Ashton Gate

-Home of Bristol City F.C. and has hosted Rugby World Cup games and major Bristol Rugby fixtures.
-Bristol City are upgrading the stadium at Ashton Gate.
+Ashton Gate is the home of Bristol City F.C., Bristol City Women and the rugby union team Bristol Bears.
+It has hosted Rugby World Cup games.
+It was considerably redeveloped between 2014 and 2016 with new stands on the west and south sides.

 Memorial Stadium

-The Memorial Stadium, also commonly known by its previous name of The Memorial Ground, is dedicated to the memory of the rugby union players of the city killed during World War I. It is currently the home ground of Bristol Rovers.
-Bristol Rovers are not developing a brand new purpose built stadium at UWE in Bristol.
+The Memorial Stadium is dedicated to the memory of the rugby union players of the city killed during World War I. It is the home ground of Bristol Rovers, and was previously the home of the rugby union team Bristol F.C. (now Bristol Bears).

 County Ground

-The County Cricket Ground, (also known as Nevil Road), is home to the Gloucestershire County Cricket Club and has also hosted one day Internationals.
+The County Ground (also known as Nevil Road) is home to the Gloucestershire County Cricket Club and has also hosted ODI cricket matches.

 Bristol Harbour

-Hosts several rowing races, including the Varsity Match (UWE, Bristol v Bristol University) and Combined Bristol Rowing Clubs Regatta.
+Bristol Harbour hosts several rowing races, including the Varsity Match (UWE, Bristol v Bristol University) and Combined Bristol Rowing Clubs Regatta.
 A number of local sailing club regattas are also held throughout the season.

+Powerboat racing was held in the docks from 1972 until 1990, attracting crowds of up to 250,000.
+With tight turns and high dock walls, the course presented dangers and there were seven fatalities in that time.